-Just recently a patient came into my practice feeling fatigued, moody, was having heavy periods, no libido, and was bothered by constipation.
-She also wasn’t sleeping well – waking up too early in the morning and unable to fall back to sleep, and she’d gained 7 pounds in just a couple of months even though she hadn’t changed her eating habits.
+Let me start by telling you a typical story in which a hypothyroid patient would have benefitted from the right testing.
+A patient came into my practice feeling fatigued, moody, was having heavy periods, no libido, and was bothered by constipation.
+She also wasn’t sleeping well – waking up too early in the morning and unable to fall back to sleep, and she’d gained seven pounds in just a couple of months even though she hadn’t changed her eating habits.

 All are signs of hypothyroidism.

 We talked.
 She really didn’t feel that stress was causing her symptoms – nothing in her life was really that troublesome.
 She had no outlier symptoms that suggested another diagnosis.
 She was pretty sure something was wrong with her thyroid so she’d asked her primary doctor to check her thyroid labs before scheduling to come see me for an more integrative medicine consult.
 He’d checked her thyroid stimulating hormone (TSH) test only, and told her that since it was still in the normal range, even though it was at the upper end of normal, she did not have a thyroid problem.
 He sent her on her way suggesting that maybe an antidepressant would be good to consider.

 But her labs weren’t normal.
 One step over a very thin line and she’d have had a slam dunk diagnosis of the most common thyroid problem: hypothyroidism.
 And in fact, this is what I diagnosed.
 She started appropriate treatment and her energy and symptoms quickly began to improve!
 This is a typical story.
 And it's why you need to be informed about which thyroid labs you really need – and how to get them!

 Thyroid Testing: Getting to The Bottom of It